 You may pursue independent research, whether to complete a course requirement or to augment your professional résumé, during your time at the Institute.

-To obtain credit for independent research not undertaken as part of a formal course at the Institute, please see section 4.5 of the Policy and Standards Manual.
+To obtain credit for independent research not undertaken as part of a formal course at the Institute, please see the Policy and Standards Manual.
 Directed studies typically range in credit from one to six units.
 Students must find a faculty member to oversee the research.
 The directed study petition is available in the Modules/Forms section of the IPM Front Desk course in Canvas.
 Translation and Interpretation students interested in a directed study should contact Angie Quesenberry.

 As this is an Institute-sponsored program, you will need to view and submit the travel registration, health insurance, medical evacuation plan, and State Department Travel Warning Waiver information and follow the instructions, including registering your travel and submitting the international activity approval form.